 Steps You Can Take To Cure Loneliness

-1. Figure out where you can find some good friends.
+1. Figure out where you can find some good, true friends -- new friends.
 Visiting your local watering hole, lounge or bar may not be the best choice.
 So where can you go?

 Reading your local newspaper may be a good place to start.
 Even in small town papers, you’ll find articles on community events, and the activities of groups and organizations.
 If one interests you, make some phone calls and look into it.